artemsaraiev/pd_backend_dev/api/AccessControlAPI.md

 ### POST /api/AccessControl/removeGroup

-**Description:** Removes a group and all associated memberships and accesses.
+**Description:** Removes a group and all associated memberships, accesses, and invitations.

 **Requirements:**
 - the group is in the set of Groups

 **Effects:**
 - removes the group from the set of Groups.
-Also removes all Memberships and Accesses associated with the group.
+Also removes all Memberships, PrivateAccesses, and Invitations associated with the group.

 **Request Body:**
 ```json